anyscale/templates/templates/text-gen-service/README.md

 This template provides an example of Anyscale LLM service to generate GPT2-outputs from a given prompt.

-## Running locally on Anyscale service
+## Running locally on an Anyscale Workspace

 After launching this template, within the Workspace terminal you can run following command to start the service.